zappee/docker-images/oracle-weblogic-12.2.1.4-managed-server/README.md

     * create a new database schema
     * execute SQL commands
     * run Liquibase and update your database
 * Use the WebLogic lifecycle bash scripts to automate the application deployment.
-There are four lifecycle methods that you can use:
+There is one lifecycle methods that you can use:
-    * `before-first-startup.sh`: executed once, before the first startup of the WebLogic Admin server
-    * `before-startup.sh`: executed before each startup of the WebLogic Admin server
+    * `before-startup.sh`: executed before each startup of the WebLogic Managed server
-    * `after-first-startup.sh`: executed once, after the first startup of the WebLogic Admin server
-    * `after-startup.sh`: executed after each startup of the WebLogic Admin server
-* The `WEB_CONSOLE_COLOR` variable can be used to customize the color of the WebLogic web console.
-This feature is useful when multiple WebLogic domains are started.
-* The execution of the `after-*.sh` lifecycle scripts can be controlled by the four `wait-for-*.sh` bash scripts.

 ## 2) Build
 1) Pull all the following images from the docker repository or build them locally:
     * Remal Oracle Java 8 image
     * Remal Oracle WebLogic image

-2) Before building this image the followings needs to be checked and set properly:
+1) Before building this image the followings needs to be checked and set properly:
     * in `Dockerfile`: base image name and version (`FROM`)
     * in the `build.sh` script: the name and the version of the image you are building

-3) Build it using:
+1) Build it using:
     ```
-    $ cd oracle-weblogic-admin-server
+    $ cd oracle-weblogic-managed-server
     $ ./build.sh
     ```

 ## 3) How to use this image
 You can find multiply `docker-compose.yml` sample files under the [usage-of-the-docker-images](usage-of-the-docker-images) directory.

-* Run the image
-   * normal mode: `docker run -d -p 7001:7001 --name weblogic-admin-server weblogic-admin-server-12.2.1.4:1.0.0`
-   * without starting the admin server: `docker run -d --name weblogic-admin-server weblogic-admin-server-12.2.1.4:1.0.0 tail -f /dev/null`

-* Login into the running container
-   * as an ordinary user: `docker exec -it weblogic-admin-server /bin/bash`
-   * as root: `docker exec -it -u root -w /root weblogic-admin-server /bin/bash`

-* Displays and follow log output
-   *  `docker logs -f weblogic-admin-server`

 ## 4) Automated application deployment
-The WebLogic Admin Server and the [WebLogic Managed Server](/oracle-weblogic-managed-server) Docker images help technicians to build scalable Oracle WebLogic environments and run application easily on WebLogic server.
+The [WebLogic Admin Server](/oracle-weblogic-admin-server) and the WebLogic Managed Server Docker images help technicians to build scalable Oracle WebLogic environments and run application easily on WebLogic server.
 This image set can be used at all environment levels: `PRODUCTION`, `ACCEPTANCE`, `TEST`, and `DEVELOPMENT`.

-The application deployment can be automated easily using the four built-in admin server lifecycle methods.
+The application deployment can be automated easily using the built-in managed server lifecycle method.
-These lifecycle methods are actually bash scripts, and they can execute any Unix commands that you need to prepare the environment and deploy the application or applications.
+The lifecycle method is actually a bash script, and they can execute any Unix commands that you need to prepare the environment and deploy the application or applications.

-The mentioned four lifecycle scripts, and their execution order is the following:
+The mentioned lifecycle script is the following:
-1. `before-first-startup.sh`
     1. `before-startup.sh`
-1. `after-first-startup.sh`
-1. `after-startup.sh`

-## 5) Block the server startup
-In some special use cases, you need to block the startup of the WebLogic server (and the execution of the lifecycle bash scripts) and wait for another server or signal.

-The following use case is a good example that demonstrates when you need to block the WebLogic server startup.
-In the production environment always external database servers are used (not the Oracle Database Docker Image).
-But during the application development, each developer works on a separate environment with their own servers running on the `localhost`.
-That means an Oracle Database Docker Image is used often together with this WebLogic Docker image in the same `docker-compose.yml` file.
-Unfortunately, the database server startup time takes longer than the WebLogic server startup, so you may need to block the WebLogic startup until the database server is up and able to serve requests.
-Otherwise, the connection pool deployment with the WLST tool from e.g., the `after-first-startup.sh` bash script will fail because the WebLogic Admin server starts before the database server.
-As it is known, one of the main important pre-requirement to create a WebLogic connection pool is that the database must be up during the creation time of the connection pool.

-Another situation that required to block the execution of the `after-*.sh` lifecycle bash scripts is that when you would like to create a WebLogic resource and deploy it to the managed server or servers.
-For example, to create file persistent stores with WLST from the `after-first-startup.sh` script and deploy them to the managed servers must require that the managed servers must be running at the creation time of the File Persistent Store.

-To handle the cases or any similar situations described above, you can use the following scripts:
-* `wait-for-admin-server.sh`: this script returns only if the admin server is up and running
-* `wait-for-database-server.sh`: this script returns only if the database server is up and running
-* `wait-for-managed-server.sh`: this script waits until the managed server or servers up and running
-* `wait-for-database-and-managed-server.sh`: this script is a combination of two scripts

 ## 6) SQL Runner command line tool
 The `SQL-Runner` is a small command-line tool written in Java and can be used on all platforms where Java is available.